 If you’re training for a race or athletic event, chances are you have a strict training regimen that you try to follow — e.g., five days on, two days off per week.
 But your body, and your recovery, varies day by day.
 Some days you might be exhausted, while others you feel in top shape.

 So what should be your guide — your schedule, or your body?

 The short answer: keep a routine, but let your body have a say.

 If you want a responsive training plan, start reading your body’s performance capacity directly.
-Make your heart rate variability (HRV) part of your training routine and it can help you adjust your workouts so that harder training days align with your body’s readiness, not your calendar.
+Paying attention to your heart rate variability (HRV) with a wearable device like Oura can help you adjust your workouts so that harder training days align with your body’s readiness, not your calendar.